sipcapture/homer-config/metric/README.md

 ./homer_installer.sh
 ```

 The fastest way to get a Elasticsearch, Graylog or InfluxDB playground is docker.
+Let's
+assume your PublicIP is 165.227.138.11.

 #### Elasticsearch